nitrite/nitrite-doc/java-sdk/collection/read.md

 ## DocumentCursor

-`DocumentCursor` is an iterator over a set of documents.
-It provides methods to iterate over the documents and get the documents.
+`DocumentCursor` represents a result set of a find operation.
+It provides methods to iterate over the result of a find operation and retrieve the documents.
 It also provides methods like projection, join etc. to get the desired result.

-### Iterating over documents
+### Iterating over Documents

 The `DocumentCursor` extends `Iterable` interface.
 So, you can iterate over the documents using `for-each` loop.